hiroaki/maps.gpx/README.md

 ### Core plug-in

-These plug-in are included inside the core library, and it isn't necessary to load by `script` tag.
+These plug-in are included inside the core library.

 Even if you do not `use`, these plug-ins used by default effect.